ngaut/stackvm/readme.md

 ## LLM Configuration

-StackVM now supports local Language Models through Ollama integration:
+StackVM supports multiple LLM configurations including a dedicated reasoning model:

 - **Default LLM Provider**: The default LLM provider is set based on the `LLM_PROVIDER` variable in the `.env` file.
 - **Default Model**: The default model is set based on the `LLM_MODEL` variable in the `.env` file.